Periodic Floer homology and Seiberg-Witten Floer cohomology: Deforming the map and the almost complex structure

-\paragraph{\it Part 2.
-The set of almost complex structures \(\mathcal{J}_{0\ff}.\)} In this and the next part, we digress to describe the criteria for membership in the subset \(\mathcal{J} _{1\ff}\) of the set of almost complex structures on \(\bbR \times M\).
+In this and the next part, we digress to describe the criteria for membership in the subset \(\mathcal{J} _{1\ff}\) of the set of almost complex structures on \(\bbR \times M\).
 The criteria are of two sorts.
 The first sort is a standard genericity condition: It requires that all irreducible, pseudoholomorphic subvarieties be non-degenerate in the sense that a certain associated Fredholm operator has trivial cokernel.
 To say more, suppose that \(C \subset \bbR \times M\) is an irreducible, pseudoholomorphic subvariety.
 There exists a \textit{model curve\/} for \(C\), denoted \(C_{0}\).
 This is a smooth, complex curve with a smooth, pseudoholomorphic map which is 1-1 on the complement of a finite set, onto \(C\).
 The subvariety \(C\) is said to be \textit{immersed\/} when \(\varphi _{0}\) is an immersion.

 The operator in question has a relatively straightforward description in the case when \(C\) is immersed.
 Supposing that such is the case, then a normal bundle \(\textup{N} \to C_{0}\) is defined so that it restricts to any open set \(U \subset C_{0}\) that is embedded by \(\varphi _{0}\) as the pull-back via \(\varphi _{0}\) of the normal bundle of \(\varphi _{0}(U)\subset C\) in \(\bbR \times M\).
 The almost complex structure \(J\) endows \(\textup{N}\) with the structure of a complex line bundle.
 This said, view \(\textup{N}\) henceforth as a complex line bundle.
 Then there exists on \(C_{0}\) a canonical, \(\bbR\)-linear Fredholm operator that maps sections over \(C_{0}\) of \(\textup{N}\) to those of \(\textup{N} \otimes T^{0,1}C_{0}\).
 This operator is denoted as \(\mathcal{D}_{C}\).
 Its action on a section \(\eta\) of \(\textup{N}\) can be written as